 Greater measures to protect forests could make the economics and CI of biofuels even more favorable because improved management on low quality or degraded land can lead to carbon accumulation in the soil, rather than a carbon loss.
 Interestingly, our results suggest tropical regions that are currently suffering significant amounts of deforestation may also be the most competitive producers of biofuels.
 Our suggested strategy of not integrating over future fuel offsets increases the near-term CI of biofuels unless forested lands globally are better protected.
 Success in avoiding deforestation will be reflected in lower estimates of indirect emissions, and a lower carbon penalty in carbon control areas for their use.—Melillo et al. 2009

 Biofuels industry reaction.
 Reaction from biofuel associations to the new Searchinger paper was fairly swift.
-The Renewable Fuels Association that the release of CO2 from recently living organisms has no overall effect on atmospheric CO2 levels—and is therefore carbon neutral—because atmospheric CO2 decreases when a plant photosynthesizes, then increases back to its initial level when that carbon (in the form of a biofuel) is burned and returned to the atmosphere.
+The Renewable Fuels Association noted that the release of CO2 from recently living organisms has no overall effect on atmospheric CO2 levels—and is therefore carbon neutral—because atmospheric CO2 decreases when a plant photosynthesizes, then increases back to its initial level when that carbon (in the form of a biofuel) is burned and returned to the atmosphere.
 In this way, RFA said, biofuels “recycle” organic carbon.

 Conversely, the RFA said, accepted carbon accounting for fossil fuels such as petroleum does include tailpipe emissions from combustion.
 This is because the carbon in fossil fuels has been sequestered underground for millions of years rather than recently sequestered by growing organisms and cannot be naturally offset by feedstock uptake.